bayungrh/SpeechRecog-Talk/README.md

 <kbd><img src="https://i.imgur.com/91YesDw.png" /></kbd><br/>
 <kbd><img src="https://i.imgur.com/YfcMlPY.png" /></kbd>

 ###### NOTE :
+- Do not forget to star in this repository
-Only support for Google Chrome
+- Only support for Google Chrome or using WebKit Engine